 Belden said the implementation team had focused on "happy path" testing, which involved testing functions under ideal circumstances, but there had been insufficient testing of the system in emergency scenarios.
 National Grid decided to go live as the hurricane was making its way up the coast.

-The key takeaway: It is vital to assess all of the information required to truly determine readiness before going live with a large ERP implementation.
+The key takeaway: It is vital to assess all of the factors that can affect readiness before going live with a large ERP implementation.

 Waste Management ran into some major snags when it attempted a massive SAP installation in 2005.
-After numerous delays and problems, the company ended up in a $500 million lawsuit against SAP that was eventually settled out of court.
+After numerous problems and delays, the company ended up in a $500 million lawsuit against SAP that was eventually settled out of court.

 SAP had suggested Waste Management could achieve $106 to $220 million in annual benefits from a consolidated ERP system that could be implemented in 18 months.